Certified Health Care Manager

 Certified members may receive re-certification at the expiration of their four year term by:

 - Obtaining 50 or more hours of continuing education within the four year period of certification.
 Click here to view the Criteria for Re-Certification.

-- The certification fee is $200.00 for the four year term of certification.
+- The certification fee for Health Care Manager is $200.00, plus shipping and handling, for the four year term of certification.
+All Certification packets, which include the official certificate, wallet ID card, and other related documents are shipped with tracking.
 Payment in full is due at the time of application.
 If an applicant does not meet certification criteria, the application fee is refunded.
-A completed application must be mailed in to the with full payment to be considered for certification.
-Application is available on this website.
-For those RN’s who achieve the dual certification, the Certification fee for the dual Certification is $ 200.00.
+A completed application must be submitted with full payment to be considered for certification.
+The application form is available Here.

 - Major credit cards are accepted.
 Check and money orders are to be payable to: The American Institute of Healthcare Professionals.